Maksim Chmerkovskiy and Peta Murgatroyd Go Glam at Friends' Italian Wedding

 Maksim Chmerkovskiy and Peta Murgatroyd certainly know how to make a style statement.

-The Dancing With the Stars' newlyweds, who were married last month, added some drama to their honeymoon to Lake Como, Italy when they posed for some seriously gorgeous photos before attending the wedding of friends named Ashley and Johnny.
+The Dancing With the Stars' newlyweds, who were married last month, added some drama to their honeymoon to Lake Como, Italy when they posed for some seriously gorgeous photos along the city's cobblestone streets before attending the wedding of friends named Ashley and Johnny.
 The picture-perfect spot is near George Clooney's famed home away from home.

 The dazzling duo brought out their best duds and made sure to get on Instagram to share the images with their legion of fans.
 Maks wore a sexy tux, while his new wife opted for a red frock.
 Maks' brother and best man Val Chmerkovskiy, who also made the trip across the pond, took the sleek photos of the couple before the group attended the Italian nuptials.